redis/redis-doc/topics/sponsors.md

 Redis Sponsors
 ===

-Starting from June 2015 the work [Salvatore Sanfilippo](http://twitter.com/antirez) is doing in order to develop Redis is sponsored by [Redis Labs](https://redislabs.com).
+Between 2015 to June 2020, the work Salvatore Sanfilippo was doing in order to develop Redis was sponsored by [Redis Ltd.](https://redis.com) As of June 2020, Redis Ltd. sponsors the Redis project [governance](/topics/governance).

 Past sponsorships: